Matthew-Mallimo/remix-firebase-auth-provider-example/README.md

 Make sure you populate the `.env` file with your Firebase credentials.
 You will also need to add your Firebase credentials to the `app/utils/firebase/firebase.client.ts` file when initializing the app.
+Make sure you have the [Firebase cli](https://firebase.google.com/docs/cli) installed and configured.
+Also make sure you are running emulators for auth and firestore.

 ## Demo